 The Eagle sonar project began operations on July 1, which is one of the earliest start dates since the project began in 2005 and the run timing appears to be early; similar to passage in the lower river.
-Approximately 32,938 Chinook salmon have been counted at the sonar project as of July 17, which is above the historical cumulative average of 13,798 for this date.
+Approximately 54,034 Chinook salmon have been counted at the sonar project as of July 24, which is above the historical cumulative average of 31,610 for this date.
+The Interim Management Escapement Goal for Chinook salmon of 42,500-55,000 is anticipated to be met based on sonar passage.